Food sovereignty: History

 Prior to the colonization of the Americas, Native Americans had a diverse diet and food culture, procuring food in various ways across tribes.
 Depending on the region, Indigenous people sourced their food by hunting, fishing, gathering, and farming.
-Native food pathways revolved around the “three sisters,” or corn, beans, and squash, as staples in their diet.
+Native food pathways revolved around the "three sisters," or corn, beans, and squash, as staples in their diet.
 Hunting, gathering, and fishing were the primary means of collecting food.

-These balanced ecosystems were disrupted by European settler colonialism following Christopher Columbus’ “discovery” of America in 1492.
+These balanced ecosystems were disrupted by European settler colonialism following Christopher Columbus reaching America in 1492.
 Upon European arrival, the Indigenous peoples of America were stripped of their supplies and even starved out as a tactic for colonial control over Native lands.
 Domesticated animals were introduced into America by European settlers, bringing with them new diseases.
 Colonizers targeted food stores specifically and drastically changed Native American diets, their ability to acquire resources, and produce food.

 New food systems put in place by American settlers, have over time forced a dependency upon processed and mass-produced food on Indian reservations and indigenous communities at large.
 Native tribes have been forced into a position of food insecurity and put in a place in society where there is no ability to afford other sources of healthy or food that is organically farmed.
 With a loss of food sovereignty, there was also a loss of land, as Indians were relocated and forcibly assimilated.
 Following Congress' passing of the Indian Appropriations Act in 1851, all Indigenous people were forced onto Indian reservations, losing the ability to cultivate the earth and rely on traditional means of living.